Accreditations and Acknowledgments

 EFI students can register as Members of the Chartered Society of Forensic Science, one of the most prominent organizations, known globally in the field of Forensic Sciences.
 Therefore, the students that successfully complete their studies at the European Forensic Institute can boast a curriculum of excellence, recognised globally in the field of forensic professions.

-The educational activities in the European Forensic Institute are carried out thanks to the collaboration with notorious public and private companies on an international level, such as the Istituto di Scienze Forensi of Milan (Italy) throughout its Corporate University ISF College where the EFI student can take part to extra-curricula activities and job-oriented traineeships.
+The educational activities in the European Forensic Institute are carried out thanks to the collaboration with prestigious public and private companies on an international level, such as the Istituto di Scienze Forensi of Milan (Italy) where the EFI student can take part to extra-curricula activities and job-oriented traineeships.